usaid-cs/yesterday-i-learned/random.md

 1. Damned Daniel Craig [did](https://www.vanityfair.com/hollywood/photos/2015/12/star-wars-force-awakens-cameos-daniel-craig-ewan-mcgregor-kevin-smith) play a Stormtrooper in The Force Awakens.
 1. If you don't like watching half an hour worth of ads before your movie, then either a) pirate it, or b) reverse engineer the start time by looking at the movie's end time, less the movie duration.
 1. [The HyperLoop doesn't work](https://www.youtube.com/watch?v=RNFesa01llk) because the vacuum required is never going to be happen with all the stupid people around.
 (Imagine a loser poking a hole in the loop and everyone is screwed, or a dude throwing a stone into a turbine or something)
-1. "Cancer is by far the worst irony the universe has shown us thus far.
-Death at the hands of immortality." - fhayde
 1. Corn husks (the skins) were once used as shipping padding.
 1. ["Optical bonding"](http://slideplayer.com/slide/3399128/), à la filling the air gap(s) with special glue, makes your screens reflect less.
 1. [The government has a surplus store.](https://www.gcsurplus.ca/mn-eng.cfm) Good stuff is occasionally sold there.